Landfill Caps and Enhancements

 Landfill caps have a limited life span.
 They are estimated to last from 50 to 100 years.
 In areas with high rates of subsidence and regions prone to earthquakes, the cap and its foundation should be designed appropriately.
 Changes in conditions, such as soil moisture and earth movement, should be monitored as indicators of potential problems and mitigated before hazardous releases occur.
 Fluctuations in air temperature and precipitation may also affect the cap’s integrity by causing cracking or erosion.
 In addition, plant roots and burrowing animals can undermine the cap’s integrity.

 These considerations are particularly important for containing radioactive waste because of the long-term isolation required.
-In order to promote the cap’s longevity, infiltration barriers should be covered by a soil layer sufficiently thick to extend below the frost line, to accommodate the rooting depths of native plants, and to extend below the probable depth of animal burrows.
+In order to promote the cap's longevity, infiltration barriers should be covered by a soil layer sufficiently thick to extend below the frost line, to accommodate the rooting depths of native plants, and to extend below the probable depth of animal burrows.
 The long-term durability of cap materials must be assured when the purpose of the cap is to isolate radioactive waste.
-For example, high density polyethylene (HDPE) is susceptible to degradation from sunlight as well as chemical and biological degradation.
+For example, high density polyethylene (HDPE) geo-membranes are susceptible to degradation from sunlight as well as chemical and biological degradation.
 However, these degradation mechanisms are generally eliminated by burial of the membrane in cover systems that are three meters in depth, thus increasing the longevity of the geo-membrane.

 While construction of the geo-membrane liner typically provides an impermeable barrier, damage to the liner, in the form of small tears or punctures, may occur when the protective soil cover is placed over the liner, thereby affecting its integrity and reliability.